 - The power in the wind is proportional to the cube of the wind speed

-- The power in the wind is proportional to the area swept by the rotor
+- Also, the power in the wind is proportional to the area swept by the rotor

-- The power in the wind is proportional to the density of the air
+- Next, the power in the wind is proportional to the density of the air

 - A perfect wind system extracts a maximum of only 59.30% of the total power in the wind.